akihikodaki/dts/test_plans/power_pstate_test_plan.rst

 Note:
 For Intel Processor, If "Hyper Threading" enabled in BIOS, need change frequency on both HT core at the same time to let the frequency take effect.
-From DPDK 19.08, vm_power_manager will set fifo channel for each core.
+From DPDK 19.08, dpdk-vm_power_manager will set fifo channel for each core.
 Before DPDK 19.08, all core will share 1 fifo channel

 Test Case1 : Test Pstate lib basic action based on directly power command